trang-h-vo/Product-Auto-Categorization-with-NLP/README.md

 ## NLP-Auto-Categorization
 In this topic, we'll experiment how Machine Learning can help automate the categorization procedure at an online marketplace, where thousands of new products are listed everyday.
 Auto-categorization with reasonable accuracy help the company to reduce manual work, speed up the product display & recommendation on the platform, hence boosting sales activities & immprove customer shopping experience.

+### Text preprocessing
+The text data in French are processed using pos-tags, lemmatization and tokenization with `TfidfVectorizer` and `Keras Tokenizer`.
+Then, some simple classification models are used to demonstrate the categorization step, evaluate the results & suggest future improvement.

+### Modeling
+Models used include: `SGDClassifier` & `Multilayer Perceptron` with `TensorFlow/Keras`, hyperparameter tuning by `Keras RandomSearch & Hyperband Tuners`.

 ### Dataset
 The dataset contains product information as follows: